Applications for the 2027 intake will open at the end of April 2026.

 If you’re a Registered Nurse wishing to move into a highly sought after Nurse Practitioner role, our Master of Nurse Practitioner program is for you.

-You’ll develop expertise in nursing health assessment, diagnosis, care planning, and evaluation.
+You’ll develop expertise in comprehensive health assessment, diagnosis, care planning, and evaluation.
 You’ll study pathophysiology, pharmacotherapeutics, diagnostic reasoning, advanced nursing practices, and the quality use of medicines.

 Career opportunities